Engagement and participation

 - cultural support planning.

-Preparation for transition planning is similar to case planning in that you need updated information from the young person, their carers and network.
+To prepare for transition to adulthood planning as part of the young person's case plan, you need updated information from the young person, their carers and network.

 Update the child’s strengths and needs assessment.
 Gather information from the young person, carers and significant others.
 In doing so: